 As you’re here, taking a peek into The World of David Walliams, chances are you already know what a brilliant author he is.
 In fact we’re willing to bet that he might even have written one of your most favourite books ever.
 But did you know that he’s the biggest selling children’s author to have started writing since the year 2000?
-Not only that, you can also read his books in over forty-six languages, and he’s sold over eight million worldwide!
+Not only that, you can also read his books in over fifty-three languages, and he’s sold over twenty-three million worldwide!
 That’s a whole lot of kids, just like you, laughing their pants off around the world.

 If you have a little brother or sister they might want to check out David Walliams' picture books too, you can find out more here.